-Dr. Lawrence Taw graduated with his B.S. in Biomedical Sciences from the University of California, Riverside and M.D. from the UCLA School of Medicine.
-He completed his residency in Internal Medicine at Santa Clara Valley Medical Center, an affiliate of Stanford University along with a fellowship in Integrative Medicine at the UCLA Center for East-West Medicine, and has obtained his Master of Science in Oriental Medicine.
-He is board-certified by both the American Board of Internal Medicine and the American Board of Integrative and Holistic Medicine as well as in Oriental Medicine, Acupuncture, and Herbology by the National Certification Commission for Acupuncture and Oriental Medicine.
+Dr. Lawrence B. Taw is the director of the UCLA Center for East-West Medicine – Torrance.
+He is board certified by both the American Board of Internal Medicine and the American Board of Integrative and Holistic Medicine and is also certified in Oriental Medicine, Acupuncture and Herbology by the National Certification Commission for Acupuncture and Oriental Medicine.

 Additional Medical Board Certifications Internal Medicine Board Recertification, 2015

 My Story UCLA HealthDiscovering the UCLA East-West Medicine Center

 Acupuncture Can Help Relieve Hot Flashes: New Studies - KNBC LA Acupressure the New Cure for Acid Reflux? - KABC TV Tips on How to De-stress During the Holidays - KABC TV Acupuncture May Help Treat Lazy Eye - KABC TV